 What are the three possible ways for seniors to pay for long term care as they age?

 There are three ways for seniors to pay for long term care: They can either pay it themselves, they have long term care insurance that will pay part or all of it, or they will need to rely upon government help.
-Since the average cost of residential care facilities in California ranges from $3,000 to $6,000/per month, while skilled nursing care is upwards of $8,000/month, most people can't afford to pay privately for very long.
+Since the average cost of residential care facilities in California ranges from $3,000 to $8,000/per month, while skilled nursing care is upwards of $10,000/month, most people can't afford to pay privately for very long.
 This financial strain is compounded, if both a husband and wife need care, or if acute care is needed.
-In such circumstances, costs could easily exceed $20,000/month.
+In such circumstances, costs could easily exceed $30,000/month.
 So while many people can afford to pay privately, they usually can't afford these costs indefinitely.
 That's where long term care insurance and government benefits come in.
 If you were fortunate enough to have qualified for, had the foresight to purchase, and could afford the premiums of long term care insurance, that insurance will be incredibly valuable in paying for your long term care.
 Unfortunately, most people don't have long term care insurance and even if they do, usually this insurance doesn't cover everything, forever.
-Which brings us to the third way people pay for care: They are a veteran who qualifies for Veterans Pension Benefits or Medi-Cal steps in to pay for care.
+Which highlights the third way people pay for care: They are a veteran who qualifies for Veterans Pension Benefits or Medi-Cal steps in to pay for care.
 Both these programs require that an applicant show limited resources.
-There is no problem qualifying for these programs once a person has already spent all their money on care and they are now broke.
-But it is very important to realize that the government will only help with food, shelter and medical needs.
+Of course, there is no problem qualifying for these programs once a person has already spent all their money on long term care and they are now broke.
+But it is very important to realize that the government will only help with food, shelter and medical long term care needs.
 Everything else underneath the sun, the government will not pay for.
 Maybe family members can chip in to pay for items and services that are needed.
 The much better approach however is to speak with an elder law attorney and protect some, or even all, of your assets so that you can age with dignity and not have to rely upon others to pay for your basic needs.